lafeat/apbench/README.md

 ```
 @article{qin2023apbench,
-  title={APBench: A Unified Benchmark for Availability Poisoning Attacks and Defenses},
+  title={{APBench}: A Unified Benchmark for Availability Poisoning Attacks and Defenses},
   author={Qin, Tianrui and Gao, Xitong and Zhao, Juanjuan and Ye, Kejiang and Xu, Cheng-Zhong},
   journal={arXiv preprint arXiv:2308.03258},
   year={2023}